KaleabTessera/Research-Paper-Reading-Template/README.md

 - How are we different:

 ## Extra
-- Cited references to follow up on / related papers:
+- Cited references to follow up on/related papers/check google scholar for papers citing this paper:
-- Source code/ blog/ twitter thread/ other links:
+- Source code/blog/twitter thread/other links:

 ---
 ## References